 When annual data first become available (in the February first quarterly estimate release) they contain revisions to previous quarter data.
 This introduces inconsistencies between the latest GDP first quarterly estimate data and sector and financial accounts data published in the earlier quarterly national accounts release.

 Another important aspect is the coherence between the three different approaches to the measurement of GDP, which are theoretically equal.
 However, since they are measured independently, statistical and measurement errors will mean that this is not the case.
-Further explanation is provided within the “Balancing process” section of this document.
+Further explanation is provided within the "Balancing process" section of this report.
 These issues also formed a major part of the article Monitoring the quality of the National Accounts (2008) (PDF, 338KB).

-Every effort is made to ensure that the series is comparable over time, and a comparable time series is available back to 1948 for annual estimates, 1955 for quarterly estimates and 1997 for monthly estimates.
+Every effort is made to ensure that the data series is comparable over time, and a comparable time series is available back to 1948 for annual estimates, 1955 for quarterly estimates and 1997 for monthly estimates.
 Where possible, changes to methodology are applied to the whole series to ensure this comparability is maintained.
 However, the National Accounts revision statements may mean that this is not possible.